w0wp0

 6. Push to production through One-Click WordPress Publish

-For teams publishing local service pages at scale, this means you define a section library once and reuse it across dozens of city pages — each with localized copy but identical structural quality.
+For teams publishing local service pages across a handful of markets, you define a section library once and reuse it with hand-tuned local copy on top of the same proven structure.
 The pattern library becomes the single source of truth for how your pages are built.

-Ready to turn your generated layouts into a production block library?
-Join wp0 early access and export your first pattern set.
+Turn your generated layouts into a production block library and export your first pattern set.

 Yes.
 Exported block patterns register through the standard WordPress pattern API, which FSE themes support natively.
-You can use them in template parts, page templates, and the site editor without modification.
-Patterns appear in the site editor's pattern library alongside built-in theme patterns, so your team can insert them into any template part — headers, footers, page content areas — using the same workflow they already use.
-This makes wp0 exports a natural fit for teams building Full Site Editing themes from scratch or customizing starter themes like Twenty Twenty-Five.
+They appear in the site editor's pattern library alongside built-in theme patterns, so your team can insert them into any template part (headers, footers, content areas) using the workflow they already use.
+This makes the exports a natural fit for teams building Full Site Editing themes from scratch or customizing starter themes like Twenty Twenty-Five.

 What happens to patterns if I switch WordPress themes?

 Because exports use only core Gutenberg blocks, patterns render correctly in any block-compatible theme.
-Visual details like spacing and colors adjust to the new theme's theme.json tokens automatically.
-No markup changes are needed.
-If the new theme defines different spacing scales or font families, your patterns inherit those values through the design token system rather than breaking with hard-coded styles.
-This means agencies can reuse the same exported pattern library across client sites running different themes without maintaining separate markup versions for each one.
+Visual details like spacing and color adjust to the new theme's theme.json tokens automatically, with no markup changes.
+If the new theme defines different spacing scales or font families, your patterns inherit those values through the design-token system rather than breaking with hard-coded styles.
+This is why agencies can reuse one exported library across client sites on different themes.

 Are there limits on how many patterns I can export?